An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

 (A4) The noise-free output $Z_i$ is of bounded power, i.e., $\mathbb{E}[Z_i^\top Z_i] < \infty$, $\forall i$.

-\begin{remark} \hyperref[ass4]{(A4)} is a prerequisite for applying the I-MMSE relationship or \hyperref[thm24]{Theorem~2.4} to the measurement channel \eqref{measure_channel}, since it guarantees that $Z_i$ belongs to the reproducing kernel Hilbert space induced by $V_i$, which is a necessary (and sufficient, when $Z_i$ is Gaussian) condition for the boundedness of total information $I(Y_0^n; W_0^{n-1}, X_0)$ and input-output mutual information $I(Y_0^n; Z_0^n)$ in \eqref{measure_channel}.
-Meanwhile, no restriction is imposed on the distribution of $Z_i$, i.e., $Z_i$ can be non-Gaussian. \end{remark}
+\begin{remark} \hyperref[ass4]{(A4)} is a prerequisite for applying the I-MMSE relationship or \hyperref[thm24]{Theorem~2.4} to the measurement channel \eqref{measure_channel}, since it guarantees that $Z_i$ belongs to the reproducing kernel Hilbert space induced by $V_i$, which is a necessary (and sufficient, when $Z_i$ is Gaussian) condition for the boundedness and existence of total information $I(Y_0^n; W_0^{n-1}, X_0)$ and input-output mutual information $I(Y_0^n; Z_0^n)$ in \eqref{measure_channel}.
+Apart from that, no restriction is imposed on the distribution of $Z_i$, i.e., $Z_i$ can be non-Gaussian. \end{remark}